jgater/sitelutionsdyndns/README.md

 =======================================

 This is a simple coffeescript that runs regularly to check your 'real' external IP address, and then update your hosted domain DNS records on sitelutions.com as and when it updates.
+Tested on OSX and linux.

 Quick start
 ------------